allcount/allcountjs/README.md

 # WARNING: This project is not maintained anymore

+* * *

+This code is published as part of the [corresponding blog article](https://www.toptal.com/nodejs/rapid-application-development-with-allcountjs) at the Toptal Engineering Blog.

+Visit <https://www.toptal.com/blog> and subscribe to our newsletter to read great articles!

+* * *

 # What is AllcountJS

 The fastest way to deliver web & mobile applications with business value using Node.js.